3liz/lizmap-gobsapi-module/docs/configuration/README.md

 ## Project

-A project in G-Obs corresponds to a QGIS project published to Lizmap, with some specifities:
+A project in G-Obs corresponds to a QGIS project published to Lizmap, with some specificities:

 * **Indicators**: In the QGIS Project properties, you need to have a **project variable** `gobs_indicators` containing the list of indicators that you want to publish in the project.
-To do so, open the project properties (CTRL+MAJ+P), go to the `Variables` tab, and add a new variable: name `gobs_indicators` and value begining **exactly** with the term `gobs_indicators:`, and containing the list of indicator **codes** separated by comma.
-For example: `gobs_indicators:pluviometry,population` will "publish" these two indicators (pluviometry and population) with the QGIS project.
+To do so, open the project properties (CTRL+MAJ+P), go to the `Variables` tab, and add a new variable: name `gobs_indicators` and value containing the list of indicator **codes** separated by comma.
+For example: `pluviometry,population` will "publish" these two indicators (pluviometry and population) with the QGIS project.
+* **Connection name**: You must also add another QGIS **project variable** `gobs_connection_name` containing the name of the PostgreSQL connection name (as written in the QGIS connection configuration dialog).
+This connection name must be **exactly the same** as the name of the **PostgreSQL service** which is used locally (your computer) and in the **GobsAPI server**.

-* **Additionnal spatial data**: you can also publish a **Geopackage file** alongside the project, to be used by any software to display referential spatial layers on the map with the observation data.
+* **Additional spatial data**: you can also publish a **Geopackage file** alongside the project, to be used by any software to display referential spatial layers on the map with the observation data.
 To do so, just create and save a Geopackage file containing vector layers (and raster layers if needed) named as the QGIS project.
 For example, if you project file is `my_gobs_project.qgs`, you must save the Geopackage file in the same folder with the name `my_gobs_project.qgs.gpkg`.
 You can create and populate this Geopackage with the QGIS processing tool `Package layers` accessible with the **Processing / Toolbox** menu.

 ## Indicators